-On April 12, 2012, the Attorney General of Hawaii filed a lawsuit in the First Circuit of the Hawaii Circuit Court against the bank, and Capital One Services, LLC (the "Hawaii AG Litigation").
+On April 12, 2012, the Attorney General of Hawaii filed a lawsuit in First Circuit Court in Hawaii against the bank and Capital One Services, LLC ("COSL").
 The case is one of several similar lawsuits filed by the Attorney General of Hawaii against various banks challenging the marketing and sale of payment protection and credit monitoring products.
-On June 28, 2012, the Attorney General of Mississippi filed substantially similar suits (the "Mississippi AG Litigation") against the bank and several other banks.
-On April 17, 2013, the Attorney General of New Mexico also filed substantially similar suits against the bank and several other banks.
-All three state attorney general complaints allege that the bank enrolls customers in such programs without their consent and that the bank enrolls customers in such programs even in circumstances in which the customer is not eligible to receive benefits for the product in question.
-Both suits allege violations of its state Unfair and Deceptive Practices Act and unjust enrichment.
+In July 2012, the Attorney General of Mississippi filed substantially similar suits against the bank and several other banks.
+In April 2013, the Attorney General of New Mexico also filed substantially similar suits against the bank and several other banks.
+All three state attorney general complaints allege that the bank enrolls customers in such programs without their consent and that the bank enrolls customers in such programs in circumstances in which the customer is not eligible to receive benefits for the product in question.
+All suits allege unjust enrichment and violation of Unfair and Deceptive Practices Act statutes.
 The remedies sought in the lawsuits include an injunction prohibiting the Corporation from engaging in the alleged violations, restitution for all persons allegedly injured by the complained of practices, civil penalties and costs.

-On May 18, 2012, the bank removed the Hawaii AG Litigation to U.S. District Court for the District of Hawaii.
-On November 30, 2012, the court denied the Hawaii AG's motion to remand.
-The Hawaii AG petitioned to appeal the District Court's decision to the Ninth Circuit Court of Appeals, which was granted by the Ninth Circuit on April 1, 2013.
-The District Court case is now stayed pending the parties' briefing and decision by the Ninth Circuit.
-On August 10, 2012 the bank removed the Mississippi AG Litigation to U.S. District Court for the Southern District of Mississippi.
-The parties have briefed the Mississippi AG's motion to remand and await the court's decision.
-The bank has not yet been served 424(b)(5) Page 107 of 280 with the New Mexico AG lawsuit.
-Relatedly, the bank has provided information to the Attorney General of Missouri as part of an industry-wide informal inquiry initiated in August 2011, relating to the marketing of payment protection products.
+In May 2012, the bank removed the Hawaii AG case to U.S. District Court, District of Hawaii.
+In November 2012, the court denied the Hawaii AG's motion to remand.
+The Hawaii AG petitioned to appeal the District Court's decision to the Ninth Circuit Court of Appeals, which was granted by the Ninth Circuit in April 2013.
+The District Court case is now stayed pending the appeal.

+In August 2012, the bank removed the Mississippi AG case to the U.S. District Court, Southern District of Mississippi.
+In July 2013, the court denied the Mississippi AG's motion to remand.
+The Fifth Circuit overturned the District Court's denial of the Mississippi AG's motion to remand in December 2013, and the case will proceed in state court.